ontop/ontop-website/tutorial/materialization/materialization.md

 ## Ontology Usage

 If you're familiar with Ontop, you might have noticed that we didn't use an ontology in this example.
 Providing an ontology to Ontop can result in a significantly larger KG due to the reasoning capabilities embedded in Ontop.
 However, GraphDB also has reasoning capabilities, allowing reasoning to be done later in GraphDB, making materialization simpler and faster.
 If your graph database doesn't support reasoning, Ontop can handle it.

-## Mapping Options

-Ontop supports any R2RML mapping as well as its native format (.obda).
-You can create these mappings manually or use Ontopic Studio, a no-code environment designed for designing knowledge graphs and managing large mappings.